bookcreator/bookcreator-candidate-test-be/README.md

 - @google-cloud/vision (^4.3.2): Provides the Google Cloud Vision API client for detecting and analyzing images.
 - express (^4.21.2): A minimalist web framework for Node.js.
-- multer (^1.4.5-lts.1): A middleware for handling multipart/form-data, used for uploading files in web applications (e.g., handling image or document uploads).
 - path (^0.12.7): Allow us to work with file/directory paths
 - sharp (^0.33.5): A image processing library.
 It allows you to resize, crop, convert, and manipulate images efficiently.